-The Sequoia National Park has more old-growth Sequoia groves, whereas Kings Canyon Park extends into the valley and has multiple canyons, waterfalls, and foothill peaks – perfect for hiking and climbing.
+The Sequoia National Park has more old-growth Sequoia groves.
+In contrast, Kings Canyon Park extends into the valley and has multiple canyons, waterfalls, and foothill peaks – perfect for hiking and climbing.

 While the national parks comprise many of the area’s activities, even if you are sedentary, there are many things to do in Three Rivers.
 Read on for more info!

-- Best & Fun Things to do in Three Rivers, California
+- Things to Do in Three Rivers, California

 - 1. Sequoia National Park Audio Tour